 - The work to be undertaken, the appliances included and materials to be used.

 - Details of any subcontractors used (including Gas Safe registration number).

 - Refuse disposal and who will carry out any necessary remedial work.

 - After sales services such as warranties on appliances, materials and workmanship.
 This includes arrangements to correct any defective work or damage to the property.

 Before your engineer starts work at your property, it’s crucial to check they’ve got a valid Gas Safe ID card showing they’re appropriately qualified to carry out the work.

 - You should receive completed commissioning documents from your engineer such as the Benchmark certificate for boilers.

 - Your warranty registration needs to be completed and returned

 After you have had gas work completed in your property you can nominate your installation for an inspection by Gas Safe Register.

-Remember all gas appliances in your home need to be serviced and checked annually, or in accordance with the manufacturers instructions, by a Gas Safe registered engineer.
+Remember all gas appliances in your home should be serviced and checked annually, or in accordance with the manufacturers instructions, by a Gas Safe registered engineer.